Empecemos a generar impacto en conjunto.

 In many cases, digital designers do not have this great ambition.
 Creating a new experience becomes a task of organizing the content and the interface.
 The ordered and simple categories are prioritized, that even if they work, they do not have a deeper meaning, or they fail in the connection with the brand.
 Creating something usable is not a virtue, but a basic requirement.
 The design of experience must be nourished by great innovative ideas.

-3. Prioritizes the data
+3. Prioritize the data

 «Most modern advertisers prefer to write short and lazy ads, collecting data is hard work.»

 Ogilvy was interested in discovering the largest amount of data about the product to communicate to the consumer.
-It does not matter if the competitors had a similar product or if they could say the same things.
+It doesn’t matter if the competitors had a similar product or if they could say the same things.
 The important thing was to deliver the data about the product.
-For Ogilvy, "short and fast" ads betray the consumer and are an easy way out for the advertiser.
+For Ogilvy, «short and fast» ads betray the consumer and are an easy way out for the advertiser.

 A similar dynamic can be seen with digital products and services.
 People are interested in the benefits, in what the product allows them to do.
-As designers, it is our responsibility to understand the needs of consumers, and then create experience that can satisfy them.
+As designers, it is our responsibility to understand the needs of consumers, and then create experiences that can satisfy them.
 Easy to say, hard to do.

 4. You can not bore people if you want them to buy